Gatwick airport says flights have now resumed after drone check

 “While we investigated, airfield movements were suspended.
 This was a precautionary measure as safety remains our main priority.
 The military measures we have in place at the airport have provided us with reassurance necessary that it is safe to re-open our airfield.”

-Gatwick, south of London, was forced to close for 36 hours, this week, stranding more than 100,000 Christmas travelers, when a mystery saboteur used drones to play cat-and-mouse with police snipers.
+Gatwick, south of London, was forced to close for 36 hours, this week, stranding more than 100,000 Christmas travellers, when a mystery saboteur used drones to play cat-and-mouse with police snipers.
+(Reporting by Guy Faulconbridge; editing by Stephen Addison)